Header Banner

-How To: Write a letter
+How to Write a letter

 It might seem easy to a few, but some of us out there grew up with email and consider "the letter" an artifact.
 However, writing a letter is the ultimate in class and shows someone you took the extra time to get in touch with them.
 Whether you are writing a business letter or a friendly letter, these tips will guide you in properly writing that letter to a special someone, friend, or client.